keptn/keptn.github.io/content/docs/0.8.x/reference/bridge/_index.md

         link="./assets/services-view-payload.png"
         caption="Event Payload"
         width="50%">}}

+* If you configured some remediations and one of them is currently running, the affected service, deployment and stage is indicated.
+You can also see, which type of remediation is being executed and view its configuration and sequence execution.

+    {{< popup_image
+        link="./assets/services-view-remediations.png"
+        caption="Open remediations"
+        width="50%">}}

+    {{< popup_image
+        link="./assets/services-view-remediation-config.png"
+        caption="Remediation configuration"
+        width="50%">}}

 ### Evaluation board

 * Next to the evaluation comparison as a heatmap or chart in the *Services* view, we provide a link to the *Evaluation Board*, which displays only